Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Introduction

 \subsection{Contributions}

-In this paper, we study a class of procedures that are known as \emph{generalized alpha-investing}, and were first introduced by Aharoni and Rosset in \cite{generalized-alpha}.
-As in alpha-investing~\cite{alpha-investing}, generalized alpha-investing makes use of a potential sequence (wealth) that increases every time a null hypothesis is rejected, and decreases otherwise.
+In this paper, we study a class of procedures that are known as \emph{generalized alpha investing}, and were first introduced by Aharoni and Rosset in \cite{generalized-alpha}.
+As in alpha investing~\cite{alpha-investing}, generalized alpha investing makes use of a potential sequence (wealth) that increases every time a null hypothesis is rejected, and decreases otherwise.
 However: $(i)$~The pay-off and pay-out functions are general functions of past history; $(ii)$ The pay-out is not tightly determined by the testing level $\alpha_i$.
 This additional freedom allows to construct interesting new rules.